 Composite fillings can come in all shades of white and beige.
 Generally, composite fillings are done to match existing teeth colors.

 In this local composite filling chat, we discussed tooth structure and composite fillings.
+As we discussed, in the old days - amalgam silver colored fillings were used.
+Most people rather have a tooth colored or white filling, so as to closely match the color of their teeth.
 Best local white composite fillings blogging online with us.